jneeee/uspb/README.md

 1. Fork the repo
 2. Go to [Deno](https://deno.dev), integrate with your github account.
 3. Create a project use the repo you just forked.
-3. Go to [Truso](https://turso.tech/), It's a edge database service.
-Create your own db and get the token.
+4. Go to [Turso](https://turso.tech/), It's a edge database service.
+Create your own database and get the token.
 ```
 # install the turso CLI
 curl -sSfL https://get.tur.so/install.sh | bash